SURGroup/UQpy/docs/source/inference/info_model_selection.rst

 new type of criteria by extending the :class:`.InformationCriterion` and providing an alternative implementation to the :py:meth:`evaluate_criterion` method.

+The :class:`.InformationCriterion` class is imported using the following command:

+>>> from UQpy.inference.information_criteria.baseclass.InformationCriterion import InformationCriterion

 .. autoclass:: UQpy.inference.information_criteria.baseclass.InformationCriterion
     :members:

 InfoModelSelection Class
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+The :class:`.InformationModelSelection` class is imported using the following command:

+>>> from UQpy.inference.InformationModelSelection import InformationModelSelection

 Methods
 """""""